 Having your offer accepted is a monumental moment in the homebuying experience.
 It is definitely worth taking the time to celebrate, but it’s also a time to mentally prepare for the journey ahead.
 The journey to closing on your home is as varied as the weather and is different for each person.
 For some, it’s easy sunshine and sailing, but for many others, it is a thunderstorm followed by a rainbow.
 Whatever it is, remember that your homebuying team is here to support – you are not alone!

 - Be flexible + communicate: During closing, there are a lot of different players and a lot of different moving pieces.
 It’s impossible for you to control it all or to predict everything that is going to happen.
 This is often a big source of fear.
 As Kahlil Gibran explains, “Our anxiety doesn’t come from thinking about the future, but from wanting to control it.”
-During this time, your mitigation strategy should be to have a checklist of your closing milestones and planned check-in times with your agent and your Landed account manager.
+During this time, your mitigation strategy should be to have a checklist of your closing milestones and planned check-in times with your agent and your Landed point person.
 This can help you picture the time and place for each step, as well as anticipate questions you’ll have and problem-solving that may be needed.

 The best way to help mitigate your homebuying stress is to be prepared.
 Know what you want, know what you can afford, and know what to expect.
 You may want to talk to a fellow educator who has already successfully accomplished their goal of purchasing a home.
-Explore some of our homebuyers' stories here, and if you’re interested in personally connecting with a local homebuyer who’s gone through the process, your Landed account manager will be happy to make an introduction after you have started the process with us.
+Explore some of our homebuyers' stories here, and if you’re interested in personally connecting with a local homebuyer who’s gone through the process, your Landed point person will be happy to make an introduction after you have started the process with us.

 Remember, we’re in this together.

 Explore more guides and tips for the homebuying process, or reach out to us if you'd like to learn more about Landed.
 We're on a mission to help essential professionals build financial security near the communities they serve.